 Q. What has been your proudest career moment?

 Probably opening my first laundromat.
 It was a beast, and I thought many, many times that it wasn't going to open.
 It felt like a very big victory when we opened, but only for about .5 seconds because then I realized how much work it was going to be to maintain it.
 But yeah, I would say that was a big one, for sure.

 Q. What is your secret to making progress each day?

 I like having small lists.
 I have the sticker application on my Mac, and create little lists and try to get through as much as I can.
 I’m always reprioritizing, which helps me stay organized and focused.

 Early morning coffee runs with my husband, my dog, and my baby.
 And then a lot of playgrounds and just basically trying to be outside and active as much as possible.

-Q. What makes Cents different from other places you've worked?
+Q. What makes Cents different from other places that you've worked?

 Ultimately, the group dynamic.
 I love having coworkers to be able to brainstorm with and get their opinions and experiences, which I think is really invaluable.
 I'm constantly learning so much not only about a SaaS company, but just how a bigger organization works.

-Q. What are you most excited about working at Cents in your position?
+Q. What are you most excited about working at Cents in your role?
 What are your goals?